deepghs/waifuc/docs/source/advanced_guides/workflow/index.rst

     :language: python
     :linenos:

-In a nutshell, you might **acquire images from various sources**, like scraping from Danbooru, reading from your hard drive, or extracting frames from videos, and so on.
+In a nutshell, you might **acquire images from various sources**, like grabing from Danbooru, reading from your hard drive, or extracting frames from videos, and so on.
 However, **they will all be output in a uniform format for downstream processing**.
 For example, the following code illustrates different image data sources,